splanck/vlibc/vlibcdoc.md

  - The I/O routines perform no buffering and provide only basic error reporting.
- - Process creation relies on Linux specific syscalls.
+ - Process creation currently relies on Linux-specific syscalls.
+ - BSD support is in progress and some subsystems may not compile yet.
  - The `system()` helper spawns `/bin/sh -c` and lacks detailed status codes.
  - `perror` and `strerror` cover only common errors.